 K4L graduates accept Columbia offers

-Kick4Life graduates Mako Makoanyane and Lesia Thetsane have both signed letters-of-intent accepting offers for full four-year soccer scholarships at Columbia College in Columbia, Missouri.
+Kick4Life graduates Mako Makoanyane and Lesia Thetsane have both signed letters-of-intent accepting offers for full two-year soccer scholarships at Columbia College in Columbia, Missouri.

 The scholars left Lesotho in August 2016 to spend two years studying and playing football on fully-funded scholarships at State Fair Community College in Sedalia, Missouri.
 At State Fair they have been highly successful, both academically and on the playing field, in addition to being great ambassadors for Kick4Life and Lesotho.
 In 2017 for State Fair, Lesia earned all-Region first team and Missouri Community College Athletic Conference (MCCAC) all-conference first team honors and Mako earned MCCAC all-conference first team honors.
 Lesia scored 3 goals and led State Fair with 8 assists while Mako was top goal scorer with 10 goals including two game winners.